bhachauk/bhachauk.github.io/posts/wireless/_posts/2018-09-22-Design-A-Rectangular-Patch-Antenna-Using-Python.md

 ### 5. Antenna Simulator - Live
 ---

-Also i have migrated these thing into <mark>Javascript</mark> to make a live demo to the viewer.
+Also i have migrated these thing into <mark>Javascript</mark> to make a live demo to the viewer and also the design can be downloaded as gerber file <mark>.gbr</mark> for fabrication.

 [![demo](https://raw.githubusercontent.com/Bhanuchander210/patch-antenna/master/resource/anim.gif)](https://bhanuchander210.github.io/patch-antenna/)